tdreyno/fizz/README.md

 ## Technical details

-Druyan is implemented in TypeScript and is distributed with `.d.ts` files.
+Fizz is implemented in TypeScript and is distributed with `.d.ts` files.

 [^1]: Internally there is some data mutation, but this can be replaced by a more immutable approach if necessary without modifying the external API.